I’ve been taking step-by-step action to reduce my exposure to the services most likely to have links with or be infiltrated by the NSA.

 Don’t automatically click on mail attachments.
 And don’t let applications automatically start programs to open files sent to you in emails.
 This is especially important if you use Windows.

 Even better, as I said at the beginning, consider switching to Linux.
-That way you reduce your exposure to risk considerably in one go.
+That way you will make a big reduction in your exposure to risk in one step.

 There’s No 100% Privacy On The Web